Medically reviewed by Drugs.com. Last updated on Mar 9, 2022.

 It is very important that your doctor check the progress of you or your child while you are receiving this medicine and during the MRI scan.
 This will allow your doctor to see if the medicine is working properly and to check for unwanted effects.

-Tell your doctor right away if you or your child have mild, burning pain; feeling of warmth or coldness; redness or swelling at the injection site.
+Tell your doctor right away if you or your child have mild, burning pain, feeling of warmth or coldness, or redness or swelling at the injection site.

-This medicine can cause changes in the heart rhythm, such as a condition called QT prolongation.
+This medicine can cause changes in heart rhythm, such as a condition called QT prolongation.
 It may change the way your heart beats and cause fainting or serious side effects in some patients.
-Contact your doctor right away if you or your child have any symptoms of heart rhythm problems, such as fast, pounding, or irregular heartbeats.
+Contact your doctor right away if you or your child have any symptoms of heart rhythm problems, such as a fast, pounding, or irregular heartbeat.

-Before you have any medical tests, tell the medical doctor in charge that you or your child are using gadobenate.
+Before you have any medical tests, tell the medical doctor in charge that you or your child are receiving gadobenate.
 The results of some tests may be affected by this medicine.